Small Business Tax Rates as of 2025

 Estimated Tax Deadlines

-Businesses and freelancers in the USA must file estimated income taxes due quarterly.
-Instead of playing the whole amount all at once, this helps small businesses by distributing the tax burden, preventing a large, unexpected tax liability at the end of the fiscal year.
+Businesses and freelancers in the U.S. must file and pay estimated income taxes quarterly instead of paying the whole amount all at once.
+Quarterly payments help small businesses by distributing the tax burden across the year, preventing a large and unexpected tax liability at the end of the fiscal year.

-In 2024, businesses and freelancers must file quarterly taxes by the following dates:
+Businesses and freelancers must file 2025 quarterly taxes by the following dates:

 • Employees Must Receive W-2 Forms